DaveBum/Baumify.com/README.md

-# Byte Forge Glow
+# Baumify

-A modern, sophisticated web application built with cutting-edge technologies.
+Elite software development and AI solutions.
+Built with modern technologies.

-**Copyright © 2024 David Baum.
+**Copyright © 2025 Baumify.
 All rights reserved.**

-## How to work with this code
+## Development

 **Use your preferred IDE**